TheLucasMoore/java-for-rails-book/_posts/2018-01-20-Chapter-One-Comparing-And-Contrasting.markdown

 ### Run Time Language vs. Compile Time Language

 Another difference between Ruby and Java is that Java must be compiled.
 When you want to run Ruby code, you can just fire up a console session and play around with code.
-It just runs.
+Type `ruby my_great_ruby_file.rb` and it just runs.
 With Java, there is an extra step of compiling your code.

 Before diving into that, let's talk about the Java ecosystem.

 Java is designed to run everywhere on the *Java Virtual Machine*, most often called the JVM.
-Java code is compiled into *bytecode* and saved as the `.class` files.
+Java code is compiled into *bytecode* and saved as `.class` files.
 Then Java's *"Just in Time Compiler"* (JIT) will load bytecode into memory as it is needed by the program.

 To compile code on your computer, you'll need the *Java Development Kit* or JDK.
 You can download the JDK, which includes tools for developing, debugging and monitoring your Java applications from [Oracle's Website](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 We'll need this to compile and execute our code.